 5) Creating an IT change management process

-Change has always been a part of running an MSP business.
+Change has always been a part of an MSP business.
 However, in the past year, adapting to change has been at the forefront of the IT world.
-At the same time, many of us haven’t really documented our plans for change management in a concrete way.
+At the same time, many of us haven’t really documented our plans for change management concretely.

 Here are some tips on getting started with creating a change management process.

-First, it’s important to categorize what types of changes your organization may face.
+First, it’s essential to categorize the changes your organization may face.
 According to Atlassian, this includes: